Sandalmoth/lb-processes/README.md

-# tau-pounder
+# Two-type LB-process simulator
-Numerical simulation tool for the logistic branching process using tau-leaping
+Simulator using next-reaction-method with special recording class for visualization project.